Miami Dolphins spread holiday cheer at Joe DiMaggio Children’s Hospital and Hard Rock Stadium - WSVN 7News | Miami News, Weather, Sports | Fort Lauderdale

 In a festive Tuesday evening, the Miami Dolphins’s Football Unites Program hosted a Christmas event at Hard Rock Stadium.
 The program organized its annual toy event, where 27 chosen families experienced the joy of the season.

+“A lot of these kids are going through things we can’t even imagine so, just to see as smile on their face and be able to get them to not think about their situation for a second,” said Dolphins linebacker, Bradley Chubb.
+“You know, it’s dope to be that light for somebody.”

+Dolphins linebacker, Andrew Van Ginkel, was among the many players handing out toys and signing plenty of autographs.

 “I just signed someone’s phone, they’ve been doing this for 3 years now.
-It’s something I enjoy doing, and I love coming here, seeing the smiles on the kids’ faces, and all the workers who put in the extra time,” shared Dolphins linebacker Andrew Van Ginkel.
+It’s something I enjoy doing, and I love coming here, seeing the smiles on the kids’ faces, and all the workers who put in the extra time,” shared Ginkel.

+For all the players, the event wasn’t something they felt obligated to do, rather, it was something they wanted to do.

+“We want everyone to feel special this time of year and if we can provide that for anyone, specifically people dealing with other things, I think that means a lot,” expressed Dolphins tight end Durham Smythe.

 Copyright 2023 Sunbeam Television Corp.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.